sunrise-php/http-router-openapi/README.md

 #### RequestValidationMiddleware

-> Validating a request using a route description.
+> Validates a request using a route description.

 ```php
 use Sunrise\Http\Router\OpenApi\Middleware\RequestValidationMiddleware;